 - Don’t use chemical sprays or fertilizers in your edible garden

-The calendar tells us that spring is in fact, on the way.
+This calendar from Huff Post tells us that spring is in fact, on the way.
 It’s easy to forget how close it is, but for everyone hoping to put in a garden this spring, there are some things you can do to get your garden ready for the warmer days of spring.

 In areas without drought, a common mistakes new gardeners make is watering too much!